summitto/pgp-packet-library/README.md

 which is then read.
 We verify that this indeed results in the same packet as we started with.

+Note the use of `pgp::vector`, this is an alias for an `std::vector` using a custom allocator which prevents the data from being swapped to disk, as well as erasing the memory before freeing it.

 ```c++
 #include <pgp-packet/packet.h>
 #include <iostream>